-Summer Camps for Kids: Best Camps in Florida
+Summer Camps for Kids in Florida

-Don't expect any homesick letters from your kids this summer.
 Florida summer camps can get your kids swimming with dolphins, walking a tightrope or navigating a space shuttle.

 Every family dreams of a relaxing Florida vacation.
 Often, however, no matter how idealistic we are, summer vacations can be a bit stressful with siblings arguing and parents trying to entertain everyone during the dog days of summer.
-To lessen what I call the effects of an “aggra-vacation,” try one of Florida’s summer camps for kids’ offered throughout the summer.
+To lessen what I call the effects of an “aggra-vacation,” try one of Florida’s summer camps for kids offered throughout the summer.

 Supervised kids camps are the way to go so both the kids and parents are happily occupied and entertained.
 And whether you’re a Florida resident or just visiting for a week, you’ll find a program that fits your schedule.